Small Craft insignia

-The Small Craft Pin is authorized by local commanders and is not considered the same as a warfare qualification badge, such as the Surface Warfare Officer (SWO) insignia.
-The Small Craft Pin may also be retroactively awarded to the Second World War, upon request of the service member to the Department of the Navy.
+The Small Craft Pin is authorized by local commanders and is not considered a warfare qualification badge, such as the Surface Warfare Officer (SWO) insignia.
+People who served on small craft during World War II may receive the pin by asking the Department of the Navy.

-The U.S. Navy maintains a similar pin, known as the Craftmaster Insignia, intended for those qualified in the operation of vessels such as Landing Craft Utility, Landing Craft Air Cushioned, large harbor tugs, and various other tugs and barges.
-It is also awarded to certain staff officers and a few select midshipmen.
+The Navy maintains a similar pin, the Craftmaster Insignia, for those qualified in the operation of vessels such as Landing Craft Utility, Landing Craft Air Cushioned, large harbor tugs, and various other tugs and barges.
+It is also awarded to certain staff officers and some midshipmen.